 These days, banks are often looking to approve people for a mortgage for a particular house – they want to know that the home they are purchasing with you is worth what you paid.
 They may order an independent appraisal of the house and will lend you money based on that appraisal.
 Again, a financing condition can protect you.

-Financing conditions generally last for 3-5 days, giving you time to sort out your finances.
+Financing conditions in Toronto are usually for 2-5 days, giving you time to sort out your finances.
 At the end of that time period, you’ll be asked to sign a ‘waiver’ or ‘fulfilment of condition’ and your offer will no longer be dependent on your financial situation.

 If you find yourself in a bidding war or some other high-pressure negotiation where financing conditions aren’t likely to be accepted by the Seller, there are ways of being fully approved by your lender BEFORE you make an offer, thus enabling you to make an offer without a financing condition.
-A good Realtor and lender can guide you through this process.
+A great REALTOR and lender can guide you through this process.